cisco2001/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # File: 7-everybody
 	contains  a script that adds execution permission to the owner, the group owner and the other users, to the file hello

+# File: 8-James_Bond
+	contains a script that sets the permission to the file hello